Albanian mafia: United Kingdom

 In the last few years Albanian mafia was involved more in drug trafficking (Hellbanianz) than in prostitution and they sold more than 500,000 kilograms of drugs in London alone.
 Due to their expansive and deep involvement in drug trading, the Albanian Mafia has climbed its way to the top of a five billion euro market (US$5.3 billion).
-The group uses its connections in South America to ship high quality, low price cocaine, heroin, and marijuana to European counties, specifically the United Kingdom.
+The group uses its connections in South America to ship high quality, low price cocaine, heroin, and marijuana to European countries, specifically the United Kingdom.
 An article in The Guardian noted that "the latest UK criminal threat assessment says that the Albanians are unusually skilled at developing relationships and 'forging links with other OCGs [organized crime gangs].'"
 The cooperation between Albanians and other existing groups has aided in the rapid growth of drug trafficking throughout the United Kingdom's residential regions.

+In November 2023, an Albanian criminal organization led by brothers Edmund and Edward Haziri faced a Police raid.
+A smartphone was recovered and law enforcement bypassed the Lock screen unlocking troves of sensitive information related to their operations.

+In April 2024, The Times newspaper claimed that the money from Albanian gangs' drugs trade in the UK was turning Tirana into a 'miniature Dubai'.

+Among the most important Albanian criminals in UK are: Luan Plakici: the "Vice King" of the Albanian crime groups in the UK who was jailed for 10 years (later increased to 23 years) for trafficking women after promising them good jobs, Erald Mema a notorious drug trafficker and Fatjon Dauti also a drug trafficker.

 North America

 Canada

 The Albanian mafia is firmly established in Canadian cities, such as Toronto, Montreal and Vancouver.
 Albanians are involved in various white collar activities, such as real estate and health care fraud.
 Furthermore, they are engaged in cross-border activity between the United States and Canada, which includes drug smuggling and money laundering.

 A Canadian Security Intelligence Service report noted that although organised crime in Canada has shifted to more multi-ethnic and loosely based structures, the term "mafia" is used only to identify the "big three," which have hierarchical structures that are ethnically, racially, and culturally homogeneous: the Italian, Albanian, and Russian mafias.